 It is easy to set unachievable deadlines because you want to win the client.
 But hey!
 Don’t pressure yourself.
 A client will always hire you if your work is impressive.
 Setting unrealistic deadlines means low quality work, no mental break, and most of all you might lose the client.
 Yes, you heard me right.
 You can lose the customer if you submit poor quality work.
 You need a mental break from your job.
 Therefore, set deadlines that give you a break between projects.

 I hope after reading this, you will practice proper time management habits that will help you to be productive while focusing on projects.
+Proper time management will also assist you to prevent clients from leaving.
 Need something else or have any tip we didn’t include?
 Please SHARE in the comments section below.